Jump Raven: Reception

 Jump Ravens initial Macintosh release was a commercial success.
 Discussing the multimedia development scene in 1994, a writer for The New York Times called the game one of "the best-selling and most critically praised [multimedia] titles on the market", alongside Myst.
 Market research firm PC Data named it the fourth-best-selling Macintosh game of July 1994, and the platform's seventh-highest seller in September.
 By August, Jump Raven had reached sales of 50,000 units.
 Around the 28th of that month, another 50,000 units were shipped for Microsoft Windows.
 Erik Quist of CyberFlix expected the game to sell 100,000 units overall "by Christmas", Barbara Kantrowitz of Newsweek reported at the time.
 Sales of Jump Raven had reached close to the 100,000 mark by January 3.

 Christopher Breen of Computer Gaming World enjoyed Jump Ravens combat and "often very amusing" writing, and noted that "the game is darned fast for a CD-ROM".
 However, he criticized the "incredibly annoying" copilot voices and "inane dialogue", and considered its interface clumsy.
 He concluded, "Adequately addressing these issues might have made Jump Raven a great strategy/action adventure rather than just a good arcade game."
 The game was reviewed in June 1995 in Dragon #218 by Paul Murphy in the "Eye of the Monitor" column.
 Murphy's review was negative, concluding "I don't care how good a game looks or sounds, how cool the animation and special-effects are, how easy it is to load or save: if it isn't any fun to play, it's a failure."
+CNET called the writing and humor in Jump Raven excellent.